flokk.

 Real Alcázar de Sevilla

 The stunning royal palace complex with its Mudéjar architecture and sprawling garden maze is genuinely magical for kids ages 5 and up.
-Book tickets online in advance to skip the long queue and budget
+Book tickets online in advance to skip the long queue and budget about two hours to explore the gardens and the palace interior.

 culture